bodo-run/stop-nagging/README.md

 # stop-nagging

-stop-nagging is a Rust-based CLI tool that silences or disables upgrade/advertising nags and other unnecessary warnings from various CLI tools and development tools.
+`stop-nagging` is a Rust-based CLI tool that silences or disables upgrade/advertising nags and other unnecessary warnings from various CLI tools and development tools.
+It also disables telemetry and other tracking mechanisms.

 It uses a YAML file (`tools.yaml`) to list each tool's name, environment variables, and commands to run, making it easy for new contributors to update the logic without writing Rust code.

 ## Features